jancajthaml-openbank/actor-system/README.md

 Uses [lake](https://github.com/jancajthaml-openbank/lake) relay for remote messages relay.

-When message is recieved from remote environment exposes `ProcessRemoteMessage` function which simplest implementation would be
+When message is recieved from remote environment function registered by `RegisterOnRemoteMessage` is called.
+The simplest implementation of such function would be

 ```
 func (system ActorSystemSupport) ProcessRemoteMessage(parts []string) {